Journal of Database Management

 The Journal of Database Management is a top-tier quarterly peer-reviewed academic journal.
 It was established in 1990 and is published by IGI Global.
 The editor-in-chief is Professor Keng SIAU (City University of Hong Kong).
-The scope of the journal is fairly broad and interested researchers can check the journal website for the topics of interest.
+The scope of the journal is relatively broad.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has an impact factor of 2.656 in 2021.
 The journal is also an ABDC "A" journal.